brab0/appt/README.md

 - `redis` and `database` set the connections of both.
 If you're using Neo4j you must to change the `type` to "neo4j"(such as you `uri`, of course).
 - to finish it, the `server` setting overrides `port`, which is now :3000;

-### Entry Point
+#### ./main.js
 Once our API has all the configurations done, we should create our starter point(set it to be at your package.json).
 There, we'll call an API's Appt instance, which will boot the resources and return the result of an express server instance:

-#### ./main.js
 ```javascript
 import { config } from './config';
 import { api } from 'appt';